 Photographing weddings at Stoke Place

-This 17th Century Queen Anne mansion house is enchanting, and its rural tranquillity is quite surreal when you think that it’s situated just half an hour away from the hustle and bustle of central London.
-My favourite photography backdrops at Stoke Place have to be the grand staircase and the lake, both offer endless opportunities for wedding photographs.
+The rural tranquillity is surreal, given its location just half an hour away from the hustle and bustle of central London.
+My favourite wedding photography backdrops at Stoke Place are the grand staircase and the lake.